 Graduating as a primary mathematics specialist, you will model excellent practice and be ready to lead colleagues in the development of enriching, engaging and challenging mathematics lessons which will enthuse and inspire children.

 What will I study?

-- Weekend Conferences – three weekend conferences provide an opportunity for deeper study of aspects of Primary Mathematics including international and historical perspectives and research from the forefront of the subject.
+- Mathematics Conferences – additional mathematics conferences, sometimes scheduled at weekends, will provide an opportunity for deeper study of aspects of primary mathematics education, including international and historical perspectives and research from the forefront of the subject.